AMD Radeon RX 9070 GRE

 • OpenCL version is 2.2 on AMD Radeon RX 9070 GRE and 3 on PNY GeForce RTX 5060 OC Dual Fan.

-• PNY GeForce RTX 5060 OC Dual Fan supports DLSS, while AMD Radeon RX 9070 GRE does not.
+• DLSS support is present on PNY GeForce RTX 5060 OC Dual Fan but not available on AMD Radeon RX 9070 GRE.

-• AMD Radeon RX 9070 GRE has RGB lighting, while PNY GeForce RTX 5060 OC Dual Fan does not.
+• RGB lighting is present on AMD Radeon RX 9070 GRE but not available on PNY GeForce RTX 5060 OC Dual Fan.

 • GPU architecture is RDNA 4.0 on AMD Radeon RX 9070 GRE and Blackwell on PNY GeForce RTX 5060 OC Dual Fan.